hikarikano/ytm/README.md

   - Make sure you have developer mode enabled.
 - Can it restore previous videos?
   - No, it can only restore videos from the time you install it.
-- Can it backup videos I watch on my phone?
+- Can it backup videos I watched on my phone?
   - No, this extension does not require a login; it can only backup videos you watched on the device you installed it on.
 - Can it backup private videos?
   - No, this is private, for you,  you know.